Yoshinari Nishiki

 Overture: Carrying Power (2018) - Moving a (potato) mountain by a food courier service outside the app (TodaysArt, The Hague, The Netherlands, 2018) photo: Martijn Beekman

-EROI Drink (2020 onwards) - An energy drink made from Japanese Knotweed, an invasive alien plant pervasive in the Netherlands (Almere Oogst, Almere, The Netherlands, 2021). still image: Urban Greeners
+EROI Drink (2020 - 2024) - An energy drink made from Japanese Knotweed, an invasive alien plant pervasive in the Netherlands (Almere Oogst, Almere, The Netherlands, 2021). still image: Urban Greeners

 Off-the-shelf MOCHI